lariskovski/sql-studies/02-joins.md

 +----------+------------+------------------------------+----------+------------+
 ~~~~

-### SELF JOIN
+## SELF JOIN

-Imgine you have the table below and needs to present it in a more human readable way.
-So instead of the reports_to column showing the name of the manager they report to istead of an id.
+Imagine you have the table below and needs to present it in a more human readable way.
+So instead of the ``reports_to`` column showing the name of the manager they report to istead of an id.

 ~~~~
 mysql> SELECT * FROM employees;